Engage community-led solutions for human health and the health of our planet.

 Our partners at Alam Sehat Lestari (ASRI) needed a large sign to commemorate this important occasion.
 Not wanting to buy a plastic banner or a whiteboard made of plastic, they found an old plank - part of the crate that once contained ASRI's X-ray machine - and painted it black.
 Then they used chalk to decorate it with drawings and a message reading: "ASRI Executive Director Transition Ceremony and Blessings."
 After 6 years of dedicated service, ASRI Executive Director Monica Nirmala was handing over the reigns to a new leader, Nur Febri Wardi.

-International Program Manager Kari Malen is saying goodbye to Health In Harmony after almost a decade!
+International Program Director Kari Malen is saying goodbye to Health In Harmony after almost a decade!
 Kari's knowledge of, dedication to, and passion for our mission will be missed.
 Here, Kari shares a farewell message for Health In Harmony and its supporters:

 Nine years ago, I showed up on ASRI’s doorstep with a passion for reforestation and a desire to help make good happen in the world.
 Health In Harmony and ASRI family took me in like one of their own.
 I started as a volunteer helping to plan and oversee reforestation work with communities on the edge of Gunung Palung National Park; a dream come true, and, well, I just didn’t want to leave.